 Unacknowledged is the second documentary about UFO/alien phenomena produced by Dr. Steven Greer, M.D.
 It is the most sophisticated, well-crafted film on the topic I have seen to date.
 The epistemological power of the film lies in its inclusion of politicians, scientists, bureaucrats, and intelligence agents and officials speaking about the phenomena.

-The existence of extraterrestrial intelligence is a given, of course.
-Greer focuses, instead, on the politico-economic issues and dynamics that suppress evidence and provide misinformation—including false flag events the most outrageous of which is a plan to use human reproductions of alien crafts and technology to create a global false flag attack.
-Greer also explores ‘free energy’ providing information from Nicholas Tesla’s work as well as references to alien technology already in human hands.
+The existence of extraterrestrial intelligence is the film’s given, of course.
+Greer focuses, instead, on the politico-economic issues and dynamics that suppress evidence and provide disinformation—including false flag events the most outrageous of which is a plan to use human reproductions of alien crafts and technology to create a global false flag attack.
+Greer also explores ‘free energy’—providing information from Nicholas Tesla’s work, as well as references to alien technology already in human hands.

-The film concludes with a utopian vision of our planet free from pollution, and a human population that has access to virtually free, non-polluting energy sources.
+The film concludes with a utopian vision of our planet free from pollution, and a human population with access to virtually free, non-polluting energy sources.
 Although I value a world free of pollution, and human beings living in a global society based upon political, social and economic justice, Greer’s particular expression of his vision is my nightmare.
-In this vision human beings could and would continue our over-population of the ecosphere to the detriment of our natural world which has already been and continues to be massively devastated.
+In his vision human beings could and would continue our over-populatiing of the ecosphere to the detriment of our natural world which has already been and continues to be massively devastated.

 My sour note, though, is not intended to discourage the reader from seeing this film.
 It is inevitable that ‘full disclosure’ of UFO/alien phenomena will occur in our lifetime.
 In the chance my statement is accurate, I suggest you see Greer’s film.